dryruby/ebnf/README.md

 There is also an
 [EBNF LL(1) Parser example](https://dryruby.github.io/ebnf/examples/ebnf-peg-parser/doc/parser.html).

+The [ISO EBNF Parser](https://dryruby.github.io/ebnf/examples/iso-ebnf/doc/parser.html) example parses [ISO/IEC 14977][] into S-Expressions, which can be used to parse compatible grammars using this parser (either PEG or LL(1)).

 ##  Acknowledgements
 Much of this work, particularly the generic parser, is inspired by work originally done by Tim Berners-Lee's Python [predictive parser](https://www.w3.org/2000/10/swap/grammar/predictiveParser.py).